-Health promotion Discuss health promotion in primary Describe the schedules for immunization inadults and children promotion care and children Take a smoking history.
-List the options in smoking cessationtherapy.
+Health Discuss health Describe the schedules for immunization inadults promotion promotion in primary and children care Take a smoking history. , , , , , , , , , , , , , , , , , , , List the options in smoking cessationtherapy.
 Discuss cultural barriers to smokingcessation.
 Describe the dietary and exercise advice that can be offered to patients who are overweight or obese (in line with British Dietetics Association and NICE) Describe the community and third sector services that are available to patients referred from primary care for diet and exercise support Practice motivational interviewing.
 Explain social prescribing.
 Theorise how social determinants of healthaffect wellbeing Reflect on the impact of social issues on wellbeing and ill health in General Practice